 What I am all about as a person gives a reason for being to my brand.
 There is a story that gives potential clients a reason to believe.

-That’s all well and good, but what about purely corporate brands?
+That’s fine, but what about purely corporate brands?
 I hear you say.

 Is there any such thing?
 Think about it.
 Behind even the biggest brands on the planet, there are people.

 - Apple – Steve Jobs

 - Microsoft – Bill Gates

 Regardless of business size, there has to be a story.
 An origin.
 A reason for being.
 There is no avoiding it.
 It is how we are wired as human beings.

 Without clarity on your story, you will be forever banging your head against a brick wall trying to compete with Goliath competitors.

 I don’t like these kinds of odds.
 How about you?